NREL/PyDSS/docs/source/index.rst

 #####

 ***********
-About PyDSS
+About Pydss
 ***********

-PyDSS is a Python wrapper for OpenDSS that aims to expand upon its organizational, analytical, and visualization capabilities with these features:
+Pydss is a Python wrapper for OpenDSS that aims to expand upon its organizational, analytical, and visualization capabilities with these features:

 - Allows the user to develop custom control algorithms for specific circuit elements and run them